yaydede/yaydede/_pages/about.md

 understanding **how people collaborate, bond, and fight**.
 To do that, I weave together a **variety of data sources from the lab and the real world** for a converging tapestry of the many ways in which our language, movement, decisions, and emotions change during social contact.
-Understanding how context
+Understanding how context---including conversational goals, social connections, and physical spaces---shape our emerging behaviors is a primary goal of my research, embedded within **rich traditions of dynamical and ecological perspectives** on human behavior and cognition broadly.

----including conversational goals, social connections, and physical spaces--- shape our emerging behaviors is a primary goal of my research, embedded within **rich traditions of dynamical and ecological perspectives** on human behavior and cognition broadly.
+I'm also interested in **developing methods** to quantify social interaction, promoting **open science** research and education, and creating opportunities for cognitive scientists and psychologists who are interested in **big data, naturally occurring data, and data science**, with a special focus on **data ethics**.

-I'm also interested in **developing methods** to quantify social interaction, promoting **open science** research and education, and creating opportunities for cognitive scientists and psychologists who are interested in **big data, naturally occurring data, and data science**.
+**I'm actively recruiting lab members**, so please send me your CV and a brief description of your research interests if you'd like to be considered!

 ## About me